edgio-docs/edgio-docs/guides/applications/v7/edge_functions/examples/optimizely_experimentation.md

 ## Deploying {/* deploying */}

-Deploy your app to the {{ PRODUCT_PLATFORM }} by running the following command in your project's root directory:
+Deploy your app to {{ PRODUCT}} by running the following command in your project's root directory:

 ```bash
 {{ FULL_CLI_NAME }} deploy